 - Some staff in certain functions such as guiding guests, vehicle cleaning should have additional training specific to their roles.

 - Tour/ Trekking Leader is trained regularly on the Emergency Protocol in case there is an outbreak (within the group or in the area where the group is touring)

 - Require all suppliers to detail their cleaning and sanitation etiquettes.

-- Our team will closely inspect the chain suppliers including accommodation, restaurants, and transport providers on their cleanliness and sanitation.
+- Our team inspect the chain suppliers including accommodation, restaurants, and transport providers on their cleanliness and sanitation.

-Minimize cash transactions wherever possible.
-Pre-payments, EFTs, credit, and debit cards should be maximized.
+- Minimize cash transactions wherever possible.
+Pre-payments, credit, and debit cards should be maximized.
 If a guest or staff member handles cash, hand sanitizing should be done instantly afterward.